 The most common reason for a failed discovery is incorrect security parameters.

 Verify that the SNMP read community name matches the device you are trying to discover.
 In SNMPv3, all parameters much match the settings on the device.
+The Authentication Passphrase and Privacy Passphrase cannot be set to None on the device.

 Be sure to verify there is no specific NMS IP address associated with the security profiles or community names.
 An incorrect IP or any type of Network Address Translation could cause this feature to block SNMP traffic.
 Device logs may indicate if a system tried to access the device with incorrect security parameters, including the IP address of the system that attempted this action.